bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

   dictionaries.
 This will be going away.
 The same result can be achieved using `dict(a.items() + b.items())`.
 Likewise, there is a `+` operator for sets that will be going away; users should use `|` instead.

+* The order comparison operators (<, <=, >=, >) are currently defined across
+  different types of values, e.g., you can write `5 < 'foo'`.
+This will be an error, just like in Python 3.
+Note that this means you will be unable to sort lists that contain mixed types of values.

+* The set datatype will be renamed in order to avoid confusion with Python's set datatype, which behaves very differently.

 The following Python features are not supported: